-The Older Americans Act (OAA) was reauthorized in 2015 on its 50th Anniversary.
 The OAA is vitally important to Sonoma County because the State funding for Area Agencies on Aging (AAAs) is limited to annual one-time only appropriations included in the State budget.
 Individuals living in Sonoma County age 60 years and older comprise 25% of the total population.
 By 2030, individuals age 60 years and older will account for a projected 28% of the County's total population.
-Public services for older adults are limited, with the majority of services only available to low income seniors.Congress passed the OAA in 1965 to address a lack of community social resources for older persons.
+Public services for older adults are limited, with the majority of services only available to low income seniors.
+Congress passed the OAA in 1965 to address a lack of community social resources for older persons.
 The Act established a national network of AAAs which oversee a variety of social services for seniors, including nutrition, elder abuse prevention, legal services and advocacy, and caregiver resources.
-The OAA is not adequately funded and does not reflect the need for senior services, especially given the population growth of people over age 60.
+The OAA is not adequately funded and does not reflect the true and increasing need for senior services, especially given the population growth of people over age 60.
 With the limited state funding to support California's Area Agencies on Aging programs, it is critical that the federal funding expand to support senior services.
 The County urges the support of OAA funding to expand services and advocate for increased flexibility in federal regulations.

-Action: Support the OAA reauthorization and increased federal funding for the OAA programs.
+Action: Support increased and ongoing federal funding for the OAA programs, with appropriations matching the levels of authorized funding.

-F13.
+F14.
 Close the Readiness Gap with Investments in Early Care and Education

 A multitude of longitudinal studies show that investments in high-quality early childhood education for three- and four-year-old children and access to quality child care yield a significant dividend to communities including improved educational, employment and health outcomes, a reduction in the achievement gap, lower crime rates and fewer people in need of economic assistance.
-Multiple barriers that restrict full access to high quality early care and education include a lack of adequate system infrastructure and outdated eligibility criteria for subsidized preschool and quality early care.
+Multiple barriers that restrict full access to high quality early care and education include a lack of adequate system infrastructure, outdated eligibility criteria for subsidized preschool and quality early care, and proper nutrition.